energon-a-secas/local-drills/README.md

 - 2️⃣ Help you understand what you don't know.
 - 3️⃣ Double as interview challenges.

-Online course labs will rarely throw curveballs your way, so you are welcome!
+Online course labs rarely throw curveballs your way.
+We want to make a difference by providing interesting cases that may help you.

 More about this at the [Curve Ball Approach](#the-curve-ball-approach) section.